UXARRAY/uxarray/docs/userguide.rst

  Core data structures for working with unstructured grid and data files

-`Custom Grid Topology <user-guide/custom-grid.ipynb>`_ Create a Grid from custom Grid topology
+`Custom Grid Topology <user-guide/custom-grid.ipynb>`_ Create a Grid from custom Grid topology and convert existing Xarray data structures to UXarray.

 `Loading Data using Dask <user-guide/parallel-load-ux-with-dask.ipynb>`_ Read data with chunking and/or in parallel